kstrafe/Cxy/documentation/rationale.md

 be there?
 If our module declares just an `extern` variable, how will that module be observed by us?
 Will we think: "Oh, look, a module.
 It has a dependency.
-If I tie it to a custom class that provides that dependency then that'll be a pure subtree.
+If I tie it to a custom class that provides that dependency then that'll be a pure sub-tree.
 No worries."?
 In any case, what's the difference between a glocal and a global on a conceptual level?

 We know the global to be independent of any object's instances, yet a glocal is